 Although crucial, human language per se does not make Culture, but rather Culture emerges as a process by which symbolic systems are networked together into propositions and larger meaning-making systems.
-The ToK System specifically characterizes these networks as large-scale systems of justification (Shaffer, 2008).
+The ToK System specifically characterizes these networks as large-scale systems of justification (Shaffer 2008).
 Justification systems refer to interlocking networks of linguistically represented beliefs and values that coordinate human action by intersubjectively framing both what is and what ought to be.
-Justification systems can range from the individual level (when a person talks privately to herself) to the dyadic level (a conversation or question-and-answer dialogue) to the group level (e.g., as when a preacher gives a Sunday sermon), and, finally, to the large-scale level of nations, political, or religious systems (e.g., the American legal system, a religion like Christianity, or the institution of science).
-These largescale systems of justification are the essence of Culture in that they provide the macro-level contexts for processes of justification.
+Justification systems can range from the individual level (when a person talks privately to herself) to the dvadic level (a conversation or question-and-answer dialogue) to the group level (e.g., as when a preacher gives a Sunday sermon), and, finally, to the large-scale level of nations, political, or religious systems (e.g., the American legal system, a religion like Christianity, or the institution of science).
+These large-scale systems of justification are the essence of Culture in that they provide the macro-level contexts for processes of justification.
 This formulation of Culture lines up well with Ossorio's (2006) analysis regarding the essential difference between the behavior of persons and other animals.
-The difference stems from the former's capacity to function as an explicitly selfreflective entity who deliberatively navigates the world of linguistically mediated justification systems, both privately (to one's self) and publicly (to others).
+The difference stems from the former's capacity to function as an explicitly self-reflective entity who deliberatively navigates the world of linguistically mediated justification systems, both privately (to one's self) and publicly (to others).

-The Periodic Table of Behavior:
+The Periodic Table of Behavior: A New Taxonomy of Behavioral Kinds and the Sciences that Map Them

-A New Taxonomy of Behavioral Kinds and the Sciences that Map Them scientists to develop and test their maps of the world.
-The need to measure behavioral change captures the methodological meaning of behavior. ,The ontological meaning refers to both the fact that there are different kinds of behaviors in nature (i.e., the ontic reality of Matter, Life, Mind, and Culture) and the fact that different scientific knowledge systems have developed different ontological theories to map reality (i.e., the knowledge structure and content of the physical, biological, psychological and social sciences).
+The ToK System posits that the concept of behavior is foundational in all of science, and that objects, fields, and measurable change provide the conceptual ingredients that allow scientists to develop and test their maps of the world.
+The need to measure behavioral change captures the methodological meaning of behavior.
+The ontological meaning refers to both the fact that there are different kinds of behaviors in nature (i.e., the ontic reality of Matter, Life, Mind, and Culture) and the fact that different scientific knowledge systems have developed different ontological theories to map reality (i.e., the knowledge structure and content of the physical, biological, psychological and social sciences).